Masinde Muliro

 Henry Pius Masinde Muliro (June 30, 1922 – August 14, 1992) was a Kenyan politician from the Bukusu sub-tribe of the larger Abaluhya people of western Kenya.
 He was one of the central figures in the shaping of the political landscape in Kenya.
-A renowned anti-colonial activist, he campaigned for the restoration of multi-party democracy in Kenya in his later years.
+An anti-colonial activist, he campaigned for the restoration of multi-party democracy in Kenya in his later years.

-He was a ruthless negotiator and a proponent of peaceful but focused politics.
-He had a reputation for integrity rivaled only by Ngala.
-He was considered by some as one of the best leaders that never became president, it has been speculated that had he not died, he may have beaten Moi for the presidency in 1992.

 Early life

-Henry Pius Masinde Muliro was born in Matili village, Kimilili area of Kenya, the son of Muliro Kisingilie and his wife Makinia.
-His farmer father was a Roman Catholic, and after his parents died, he was brought up by an older stepbrother, Aibu Naburuku.
-He undertook his elementary and secondary school studies in Kenya and Uganda, He attended several mission schools run by the Catholics, including the intellectually stimulating St Peter's College in Tororo, Uganda.
+Henry Pius Masinde Muliro was born in Matili village, in the Kimilili area of Kenya, the son of Muliro Kisingilie and his wife Makinia.
+His farmer father was a Roman Catholic, and after his parents died, he was brought up by an older stepbrother, Aibu Naburuk.
+He undertook his elementary and secondary school studies in Kenya and Uganda, He attended several mission schools run by Catholics, including St. Peter's College in Tororo, Uganda.
 He joined the University of Cape Town in South Africa in 1949, enrolling for a Bachelor of Arts degree in History, Philosophy and Education.
-He graduated in 1953 with degree in Arts and Education.
-In 1954 he returned home with a South African wife Marcia.
+He graduated in 1953 with a degree in arts and education.
+In 1954, he returned home with his South African wife, Marcia.
 He taught for a while at a government school.
 In 1957, he quit his job to join politics.
 His early political and social ideas were formed when he was at the University of Cape Town.